evvic/tcp-server/README.md

 ### `listen` System Call
 - Used to limit the number of allowed incoming connections to be queued
 - Do not want the system to get overwhelmed with simultaneous requests from a large number of requirements
+- Used on the TCP/UDP server side
+- Informs the OS the length of queue of incoming connection/data request from clients
 ```c
 listen(int __fd, int __n)
 ```